A Robust Large-Period Discrete Time Crystal and its Signature in a Digital Quantum Computer: Introduction

-\RBB{While large period DTCs in a system of two-level particles have been theoretically identified in Refs.~\cite{Poggi2022,Gong2019,Pizzi2021higher}, their detection involves either a very large number of particles, i.e., of the order of hundreds, or $n$-body interactions with $n>2$.
+{While large period DTCs in a system of two-level particles have been theoretically identified in Refs.~\cite{Poggi2022,Gong2019,Pizzi2021higher}, their detection involves either a very large number of particles, i.e., of the order of hundreds, or $n$-body interactions with $n>2$.
 Both of these requirements are infeasible with current technology, as the use of very large number of particles and/or $n$-body interaction results in intractable errors.} Consequently, realizing a large $n$-tupling DTC in existing systems of spin-$1/2$ particles is a highly non-trivial task.
 It is worth noting that a particular example of a period-quadrupling DTC was recently realized in an acoustic system~\cite{ChengZhang2022}.
 However, the signature of such a DTC is only observable in the boundaries of the system rather than in its bulk.
 Moreover, as acoustic systems are inherently classical, the obtained large period DTC may not be directly useful for the aforementioned quantum technological applications.

-In this work, we develop an interacting spin-1/2 system that supports period-quadrupling DTCs (which we shall refer to as $4T$-DTCs) observable even at moderate system sizes.
-The time-evolution with matrix product states (tMPS)~\cite{Vidal2004,Paeckel2019} method enables us to numerically investigate, in a controlled manner, {the effect of disorder which is necessarily present in the actual quantum devices.
+In this work, we develop an interacting spin-1/2 system that supports period-quadrupling DTCs (which we shall refer to as $4T$-DTCs) observable even at moderate system sizes. \RBB{Intuitively, this is made by possible by carefully designing the periodic driving scheme such that the system exhibits an emergent $\mathbb{Z}_4$ symmetry, which is required for the formation of $4T$-DTCs, even though its building blocks (two-level particles) only support $\mathbb{Z}_2$ symmetry.} The time-evolution with matrix product states (tMPS)~\cite{Vidal2004,Paeckel2019} method then enables us to numerically investigate, in a controlled manner, the effect of disorder which is necessarily present in the actual quantum devices.
 Indeed, existing noisy intermediate-scale quantum (NISQ) devices currently possess various kinds of noise, ranging from the relatively poor gate fidelity, the deep circuit depth, to the thermal environment noise rising from the execution of the quantum circuit~\cite{Preskill2018,Johnstun2021understanding,Lau2022nisq}.
-In this case, the disorder analysis we carry out in the numerical studies simulates the imperfect gate fidelity of NISQ devices.} Remarkably, we found that the signatures of $4T$-DTCs are not only robust against various types of disorders/gate errors, but can even be amplified in some cases.
+In this case, the disorder analysis we carry out in the numerical studies simulates the imperfect gate fidelity of NISQ devices.
+Remarkably, we found that the signatures of $4T$-DTCs are not only robust against various types of disorders, gate errors and \tc{perturbations in the initial state}, but can even be amplified in some cases.